 to attain high-density parts,

-porous parts, created with sand or other large particle media, will also be integrated with metals and resins to achieve desired properties and produce unique composites.
+Porous sections made of sand or other large particle media will be combined with metals and resins to achieve desired qualities and create one-of-a-kind composites.

 - Nickel alloys

 - Stainless steels, such as 17-4PH, 316L and 304L

 - Refractory metals, such as tungsten and molybdenum alloys